iceboal/correlated-lda/README.md

 The implementation of “[**Fast, Flexible Models for Discovering Topic Correlation across Weakly Related Collections**](http://www.emnlp2015.org/proceedings/EMNLP/pdf/EMNLP179.pdf)” (EMNLP 2015).

+Disclaimer: this research code is nasty, lack of proper design or comments.
+Use at your own risk :-)

 ## Prerequisites

 Cython, CythonGSL